vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - How and where the pipelines are stored
 - How vector reads the pipelines and what are the limits of pipelines
-- What metadatas vector adds to the events going through a pipeline
+- What metadata vector adds to the events going through a pipeline

 This RFC will not cover: